Cat trying to catch leaf

 “Following a stressful few weeks of trying to introduce my two cats to each other, I contacted Sally for help.
 Sally gave me lots of valuable advice on what to do and they are now good friends.”

-Huckleberry and Fin, Herfordshire.
+Huckleberry and Fin, Hertfordshire.